TransformAirports/uptime/README.md

-# Uptime Monitoring System
+# Uptime EEMW Monitoring System

-This repository contains the source code and documentation for the **Uptime Monitoring System**, an open‑source tool for tracking the operational status of elevators, escalators, and moving walkways (EEMWs) in airport facilities.
-The system monitors equipment uptime and sends notifications whenever a device experiences downtime, helping airport operators maintain safe, efficient passenger flows.
+This repository contains the source code and documentation for the **_Uptime_ Elevator, Escalator, and Moving Walkway (EEMW) Monitoring System**, an open-source tool designed to help airport operators monitor the real-time operational status of critical conveyance devices.
+By providing instant notifications during downtime, the system enables airports to swiftly dispatch maintenance contractors, ensuring safe and efficient passenger flows at a fraction of the cost of traditional monitoring solutions.

 ![V2 Sensor Image](https://github.com/AirportLabs/uptime/blob/main/photos/sensor_v2.png)

-### Principals and Points of Contact

-#### Christian Kessler
-**Role**: Airports Transformation and Innovation Division Manager
-**Responsibilities**: Responsible for backend development and dashboard integration.

-#### Patrick Skelton
-**Role**: Innovation Research & Development Program Manager
-**Responsibilities**: Responsible for hardware design and installation.

 ## Repository Structure